asaah18/video-music-remover/README.md

 # video-music-remover

-a Python script to remove music from mp4 video files using [demux](https://github.com/facebookresearch/demucs) machine learning model
+a Python script to remove music from mp4 and mkv video files using [demux](https://github.com/facebookresearch/demucs) machine learning model

 ## setup